 We are currently working with our new Full-Time Faculty to develop our Teaching Circles for the Fall 2021 Teaching Circles Program.
 If you are an experienced Faculty Member and wish to participate, please let us know!!

-If you are a new Full Time Faculty member and do not have a teaching circle for this term, please let Neil Pettit (CEDP Coordinator) know and we will help you get started.
+If you are a new Full-Time Faculty member and do not have a teaching circle for this term, please let Antoinette Bertucci (CEDP Coordinator) know and we will help you get started.

 The Teaching Circles program provides faculty an opportunity to gain new insight into their teaching through a non-evaluative process of reciprocal classroom observation and self-reflection.
 Faculty members in each “teaching circle” agree to visit each other’s classes over the course of a semester and then meet to discuss what they’ve learned from their observations and reflections.